bluemelodia/Stock-Analysis/README.md

 # Stock-Analysis
 [Project] Analyze your stock portfolio!

-Practice project using JavaScript/Sass frontend and Node.js/Express backend.
+Practice project using JavaScript/Sass frontend, Node.js/Express backend, and a Webpack configuration.
 The original assignment was from Udacity's Front End Nanodegree Program, which asked students to create a custom travel application.
 I diverged from the original prompt and created an application with the following features:

 Features: